Sleeping car: Night trains today

-An interesting practice in sleeping car operation, one that is not currently employed in North America, is the use of "set-out" sleepers.
-Sleeping cars are picked up and/or dropped off at intermediate cities along a train's route so that what would otherwise be partial-night journeys can become (in effect) full-night journeys, with passengers allowed to occupy their sleeping accommodations from mid-evening to at least the early morning.
-Common practice on such occasions is to close the passages between sleeper cars for the night to prevent accidental wrong destinations.

-Since 2009, China has been operating high speed sleeper trains.

 Europe

-In Europe, the Compagnie Internationale des Wagons-Lits (French for "International Sleeping Car Company") first focused on sleeping cars, but later operated whole trains, including the Simplon-Orient Express, Nord Express, Train Bleu, Golden Arrow, and the Transsiberien (on the Trans-Siberian railway).
+In Europe, the Compagnie Internationale des Wagons-Lits (French for "International Sleeping Car Company") first focused on sleeping cars, but later operated whole trains, including the Simplon-Orient Express, Nord Express, Train Bleu, Golden Arrow, and the Transsiberien (on the Trans-Siberian Railway).
 Today it once again specializes in sleeping cars, along with onboard railroad catering.

 In modern Europe, a number of sleeping car services continue to operate, though they face strong competition from high-speed day trains and budget airlines, sometimes leading to the cancellation or consolidation of services.
 In some cases, trains are split and recombined in the dead of night, making it possible to offer several connections with a relatively small number of trains.
 Generally, the trains consist of sleeping cars with private compartments, couchette cars, and sometimes cars with normal seating.

 In Eastern Europe, night trains are still widely used.
 In Western Europe, they have been in decline for decades.
 However, in December 2020 the state railways of Germany, Austria, France and Switzerland announced a 500 million euro investment in a network of cross-border night trains linking 13 major European cities, in the largest extension of Europe's night network in many years.

-An example of a more basic type of sleeping car is the European couchette car, which is divided into compartments for four or six people, with bench-configuration seating during the day and "privacyless" double- or triple-level bunk-beds at night.
+An example of a more basic type of sleeping car is the European couchette car, which is divided into compartments for four or six people, with bench-configuration seating during the day and "privacyless" double- or triple-level bunk beds at night.

 In 2021 the French start-up company, Midnight Trains, announced plans to set up a network of sleeper trains, centered in Paris.
 Planned destinations include Edinburgh, Copenhagen, Berlin, Venice, Rome, Barcelona, Madrid, and Porto, with some intermediate stops.
-The plans are backed by telecoms billionaire Xavier Niel, the co-owner of Le Monde newspaper.
-Europe has seen a recent (in 2021) increase in the provision of sleeper trains which is thought to be the result of increasing awareness of the environmental effects of long distance travel.
+The plans were backed by telecoms billionaire Xavier Niel, the co-owner of Le Monde newspaper.
+However, the project later collapsed due in part to a lack of funding.
+In 2021 Europe saw an increase in the provision of sleeper trains which is thought to be the result of increasing awareness of the environmental effects of long-distance travel.